Deanna Stemler Killed in Colorado Springs Car Accident

 Deanna Stemler, 77, of Colorado Springs, died in a head-on collision on Briargate Boulevard near Lexington Drive in Colorado Springs, El Paso County, Colorado, on March 22, according to the Colorado Springs Police Department.
 Stemler was driving a Volkswagen SUV that was hit head-on by another car.
 The car that struck Stemler crossed into oncoming traffic while involved in a speed contest with a second vehicle, police said.
 Both drivers were taken to the hospital with serious injuries.
 Stemler later died at the hospital from her injuries.
 The Colorado Springs Police Department Major Crash Team is investigating the crash, and speed is considered a factor.
 Authorities did not say whether charges have been filed.
 This crash marks the 11th fatal accident in Colorado Springs in 2026, compared to five deaths at the same time in 2025.

-The tragic death of Deanna Stemler underscores the severe dangers posed by reckless driving, particularly in speed contests.
+The tragic death of Stemler underscores the severe dangers posed by reckless driving, particularly in speed contests.
 When two vehicles engage in racing on public roads, the consequences for innocent bystanders can be devastating, as demonstrated in this Colorado Springs incident.

 What do investigators look for in speed contest crashes?